Glenn Memorial UMC

 Steven Darsey, Director of Music

 Steven Darsey holds the Doctor of Musical Arts in Choral Conducting from the Yale Institute of Sacred Music and has studied musicology with the late Peter LeHuray at Cambridge and conducting with Helmuth Rilling at Stuttgart.
 Mr. Darsey’s vocation, experience, and education are principally devoted to planning and leading music for the worship of God.
 His conducting repertoire and experience range from Gregorian chant to the avant-garde and from small ensembles to choral-orchestral groups.
 He has prepared choirs for Sir David Willcocks and the late Robert Shaw.
 He lectures and publishes on the history and practice of church music and his work on Georgia’s famous tunebook, The Sacred Harp, led him to establish a series of worship services with Fred Craddock based on Southern folk hymns.
 His expertise in planning worship led the Association of Disciple Musicians to invite him to plan and administer their daily worship services for their 2005 national conference.
 Active as a composer, he has written and arranged over 100 works with publications through Lyra Sacra, Lawson-Gould and World Library music publishers.
 His choral setting of Sidney Lanier’s “Song of the Chattahoochee” was premiered October 20, 2006 by the choirs of the Paideia School under the direction of Katherine Murray.
 A performance reading of Mr. Darsey’s new setting of Sidney Lanier’s “The Marshes of Glynn” was presented on March 2, 2008 by the Glenn Chancel Choir under his direction.
 The summer of 2009, during a month's sabbatical on the Georgia coast, he composed new music and completed the orchestration.
 For his work on Georgia's Ossabaw Island on this composition, he was named the Sandy West Ossabaw Fellow for 2010.
 Mr. Darsey’s conducting, singing and compositions are available on six CDs and three videos.
+His book, The God of Abraham, Isaac, and Jacob: Music and Worship, was recently released with Wipf & Stock publishers.
 A lifetime church musician, he has since 1986 been Music Director of the Glenn Memorial United Methodist Church.

 Timothy A. Albrecht, Organist Laureate